 This session targets the full pipeline of neural signals and intelligent

-computing, spanning data acquisition and quality control; representation
+computing, spanning data acquisition and quality control; representation learning

-learning and time--frequency and spatiotemporal modeling; cross-subject,
+and time--frequency and spatiotemporal modeling; cross-subject, cross-session,

-cross-session, and cross-device generalization; robustness, uncertainty
+and cross-device generalization; robustness, uncertainty estimation, and

-skin temperature, respiration, eye tracking, motion capture, and kinematics.
+temperature, respiration, eye tracking, motion capture, and kinematics.
 We

 welcome theoretical and algorithmic advances as well as end-to-end systems,